Predictia/AQUA/docs/sphinx/source/core_components.rst

       Only months are supported at the moment, implying that fluxes are reset at the beginning of each month.
 - **vars**: this is the main fixer block, described in detail on the following section :ref:`metadata-fix`.
 - **delete**: a list of variable or coordinates that the users want to remove from the output Dataset
+- **timeshift**: Roll the time axis forward/back in time by a certain amount.
+This could be an integer that will be interpreted as a number of timesteps, or a pandas Timedelta string (e.g. `1D`).
+Please note that only the time axis will be affected, the Dataset will maintain all its properties.

 .. _metadata-fix: